Meet the Team

 Lucy Martin joined Mary Stevens Hospice as a hospice doctor in 2001, having graduated from the University of Manchester’s School of Medicine in 1996.
 She was appointed Medical Director at Mary Stevens in 2006 and completed a Postgraduate Diploma in Palliative Medicine in 2009.
 Outside the hospice, Lucy also works as a GP Partner and Trainer at Eve Hill Medical Practice in Dudley and as a Macmillan GP Facilitator and Cancer/End of Life Clinical Lead for Dudley Clinical Commissioning Group.
-Lucy lives in Stourbridge with her husband, three children and family dog, and is a School Governor at Oldswinford Primary School.
+Lucy lives in Stourbridge with her husband, three children and family dog.

 Becci Greaves joined Mary Stevens in 2007, and as Financial Accountant is responsible for managing all the hospice’s finances across all departments.
 Becci, who lives in Kidderminster, has a BA(Hons) degree in accounting and computing, and is currently working towards a full Association of Chartered Certified Accountants (ACCA) qualification.
 Her previous experience includes financial controller positions for a number of manufacturing companies.